octobre 25, 2019

 Donated plasma that is deemed eligible for the manufacturing of therapies is broken down into individual proteins via a process called “fractionation”.
 During this process, a combination of heat treatments, chemical cleaners, pasteurization, filtration, and acid treatments are used to effectively remove any viruses or contaminants.
 Product samples are then tested once more before they are released.

-Prevalent Plasma Products
+Types of Blood Plasma Products

 Albumin is a water-soluble protein that is produced by the liver and circulates in plasma, making up a total of half of the protein content in this liquid.
 Medicinal albumin is made from source plasma that is heated to inactivate disease-causing agents.
 It helps to increase levels of albumin in the blood and overall plasma volume, making it an ideal treatment for fluid loss in burn patients, trauma patients, and transplant recipients.